 In order to dissuade people from driving under the influence, the penalties for an OVI become stricter the more often someone commits the offense.
 This include heftier fines, license suspension, and longer jail time.

 OVIs are serious matters.
-If you or a loved one has been charged, contact The Koffel Law Firm immediately.
+If you or a loved one has been charged, contact Koffel Brininger Nesbitt immediately.
 We have years of experience handling similar cases.
 We will review your case and strategize a plan with your best interests in mind.
 Call today to schedule a consultation.